wavy-cat/GoBrainfuck/README.md

 ### Input

-Input using `,` command works with `fmt.Scanln()`.
+Input using `,` command works with `os.Stdin`.
 The first byte of input is recorded.
-An empty string will write the value 0 to the cell.
+An empty input will write the value 0 to the cell.
 Usually, ASCII characters are accepted, but you can specify a number directly if you start the line with `//`.
 For example, `//69` will write the number 69 to the cell.

 ### Output

 Output is implemented via `fmt.Print()`.
 Usually, the character under the number written in the cell is displayed, however, you can print the number itself using the `*` command.

 ## Memory allocation